-See Appendix 2 for more details in this document: Malpractice\Mar24\Revision\One\FINAL.pdf (jcq.org.uk)
+See Appendix 2 for more details in this document: Malpractice Sep24 FINAL.pdf

-3. GENERAL PRINCIPLES
+6. GENERAL PRINCIPLES

-3.1 Academic Malpractice
+6.1 Academic Malpractice

 Irrespective of the underlying cause or the people involved, all allegations of malpractice in relation to examinations and assessments need to be investigated to protect the integrity of the qualification and to be fair to the centre and all candidates.